belcour/blog/_drafts/2016-01-01-covariance-tracing.markdown

 <script src="{{ site.url | append: site.baseurl }}/javascripts/draw_cov_travel.js" type="text/javascript">
 </script>

 This operator shears the local radiance by the amount of traveled distance.
 The equivalent operator on the covariance matrix is also a shear which parameter is the traveled distance in meters.
+However, in the Fourier domain, the shear transfers spatial content to the angular domain.
+This is the opposite behaviour for radiance.
+It can be understood in the limit case where the travel distance is infinite.
+There, locally around the central direction of the ray, only radiance along the same direction remains.
+Thus the angular content is locally a dirac (a single direction) and the spatial content is locally a constant (same radiance for neighboring positions).

 A Matlab implementation of the operator is the following:

       // Express the covariance after a travel of 'd' meters function travel(d) {